 Not Trying Hard Enough In High School

-Unfortunately, though, that mindset doesn’t often fit in well with the studies they need to do to open up as many job opportunities in the future.
-Do you wish you had maybe tried a bit harder in your school days?
+One of the last things on most teenagers’ minds is their future.
+They are all about the now and want to enjoy themselves while they can.
+But that attitude doesn’t usually mesh with the studies they need to do to open up as many job opportunities in the future.
+Do you wish you had tried harder in school?
 There are ways to remedy this.

 Not Giving People A Chance

 Teenagers have a reputation for being very judgemental.
-They only want to do cool things, wear cool clothes, and hang out with others perceived as “cool”.
-This means that quite a few teens don’t give many others a chance.
+They only want to do cool things, wear cool clothes, and hang out with others they perceive as ā€œcoolā€.
+Such behaviour means that many teens may not give others a chance.

 The Biggest Regrets We Hold Onto From Our Teenage Years